JackPikatea/PikateaWebsiteGuides/Pikatea Macropad GB2 User Guide/Pikatea Macropad GB2 User Guide.md

 ## Example Uses

 This is a list I've generated of useful ways and programs to use the Pikatea Macropad with.
 This is just an example.
 In reality, the possibilities are endless.
+Add your own use cases by [editing the github page](https://github.com/JackPikatea/PikateaWebsiteGuides/tree/main/Pikatea%20Macropad%20GB2%20User%20Guide)

 *   **Music control** - My favorite way to use the Pikatea Macropad.
 I usually configure 3 buttons for Play/Pause, Next and Previous songs.
 The knob is used to control volume.
 This works well with Spotify.